vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 will prosper and need to spend less on crisis and remediation.
 It takes a shift in thinking.

-Mostly, we recognize that a good foundation makes for greater produc- tivity and happiness.
+Mostly, we recognize that a good foundation makes for greater productivity and happiness.
 There is plenty of pain and suffering in life without our deliberately adding to it.
 But we have been trained to accept the idea that poverty, pain and suffering are part of a natural order.
 This natural order justifies exploiting others and natural resources for personal gain.